yuchdev/Articles/articles/parenting/Ten-advices-part-01.md

 Advice 0.
 Advice about advises.<br>
+Being experienced and loving parents, we collected lots of information to share about caring for the baby in the first year of her life - planning, nursing, sleeping, clothing, bathing, medical information, and just general wisdom.
+We will try to provide links to the most credible sources of our information, however, before giving any advice, we have "advise number zero" for you, or advice about navigating through any advises.

-- Accept advice not as an instruction to act, but as a source to think
+1. Accept advice not as an instruction to act, but as a source to think
-- Always analyze advice credibility and source
+2. Always analyze advice credibility and source
-- Be careful with advises given to you with the purpose to improve the wealth of the adviser
+3. Be careful with advises given to you with the purpose to improve the wealth of the adviser
-- Avoid complicated, ambiguous, confusing advises
+4. Avoid complicated, ambiguous, confusing advises
-- Responsibility for following or non following the advice is only yours, not the adviser
+5. The final responsibility for following or not following the advice is only yours, not the adviser
-- Be aware that the so-called "Natural approach to baby care" comes not from Nature, but rather from the internet.
+6. Be aware that the so-called "Natural approach to baby care" comes not from Nature, but rather from the internet.

+Now, when we have all the precautions, we can start.

 Advice 1.
 Have as much rest as you can afford. <br>
 Accept any help.
 Accept kindness and greetings from your friends and your loving ones.